Nguyen-HanhNong/Library-Management-Application/README.md

 ## Linux
 1. Download the application or clone the repository
-2. Make sure you have a C++ compiler like gcc installed on your OS
+2. Make sure you have a C++ compiler like **gcc** installed on your OS
-3. Compile the files in the program by running the MakeFile in the root directory with the `make` command in a terminal.
+3. Compile the files in the program by running the Makefile in the root directory with the `make` command in a terminal.
 4. Afterwards, move the terminal to the bin directory and run the executable with the `./LibraryManagementApplication` command
 5. Once the program launches, follow the onscreen prompts.
 6. Once the program finishes, you can clean up the executables and object files with the `make clean` command in a terminal in the root directory.